-Categorize, compare and make use of UNIX system calls.
-Module -1 Teaching Hours Introduction, Brief history.
+UNIX AND SHELL PROGRAMMING [As per Choice Based Credit System (CBCS) scheme] (Effective from the academic year 2017 -2018) SEMESTER - III Subject Code 17CS35 IA Marks 40 Number of Lecture Hours/Week 03 Exam Marks 60 Total Number of Lecture Hours 40 Exam Hours 03 CREDITS - 03 Module -1 Teaching Hours Introduction, Brief history.
 Unix Components/Architecture.
 Features of Unix.
-The UNIX Environment and UNIX Structure, Posix and Single Unix specification.
+The UNIX 08 Hours Environment and UNIX Structure, Posix and Single Unix specification.
 The login prompt.
 General features of Unix commands/ command structure.
 Command arguments and options.
 Understanding of some basic commands such as echo, printf, ls, who, date, passwd, cal, Combining commands.
 Meaning of Internal and external commands.
 The type command: knowing the type of a command and locating it.
 The man command knowing more about Unix commands and using Unix online manual pages.
 The man with keyword option and whatis.
 The more command and using it with other commands.
 Knowing the user terminal, displaying its characteristics and setting characteristics.
 Managing the non-uniform behaviour of terminals and keyboards.
 The root login.
 Becoming the super user: su command.
 The /etc/passwd and /etc/shadow files.
 Commands to add, modify and delete users.
-Topics from chapter 2, 3 and 15 of text book 1, chapter 1 from text book 2 10Hours Module -2 Unix files.
+Topics from chapter 2, 3 and 15 of text book 1, chapter 1 from text book 2 Module -2 Unix files.
 Naming files.
 Basic file types/categories.
 Organization of files.
 Hidden files.
-Standard directories.
+Standard 08 Hours directories.
 Parent child relationship.
 The home directory and the HOME variable.
-Peaching required files, the PATH variable, manipulating the PATH Peletive.
-10Hours variable.
 Reaching required files- the PATH variable, manipulating the PATH, Relative and absolute pathnames.
 Directory commands - pwd, cd, mkdir, rmdir commands.
 The dot (.) and double dots (..) notations to represent present and parent directories and their usage in relative path names.
 File related commands - cat, my, rm, cp, wc and od commands.
 File attributes and permissions and knowing them.
 The ls command with options.
 Changing file permissions: the relative and absolute permissions changing methods.
 Recursively changing file permissions.
 Directory permissions.

-Topics from chapters 4, 5 and 6 of text book 1
+Topics from chapters 4, 5 and 6 of text book 1 Module - 3The vi editor.

-The vi editor.
 Basics.
 The .exrc file.
 Different ways of invoking and quitting vi.
-Different modes of vi.
+Different modes of 08 Hours vi.
 Input mode commands.
 Command mode commands.
 The ex mode commands.
 Illustrative examples Navigation commands.
 Repeat command.
 Pattern searching.
 The search and replace command.
 The set, map and abbr commands.
 Simple examples using these commands.
 The shells interpretive cycle.
 Wild cards and file name generation.
 Removing the special meanings of wild cards.
 Three standard files and redirection.
 Connecting commands: Pipe.
 Splitting the output: tee.
 Command substitution.
 Basic and Extended regular expressions.
 The grep, egrep.
-Typical examples involving different regular expressions.

 Topics from chapters 7, 8 and 13 of text book 1.
-Topics from chapter 2 and 9 ,10 of text book 2
+Topics from chapter 2 and 9,10 of text book